-- to ensure Events are conducted in accordance with the Rules; - to act as Technical Delegate; - to act in the place of the Ground Jury in the case of a CCN-S where there is no formal Ground Jury. - to provide appropriate help and guidance; - to inspect and approve the cross-country and jumping courses before they are shown to the riders; - to authorise appropriate alterations being made if, in his opinion, these courses are not in all respects within the limits laid down in the Rules or are unsuitable for the classes of horses expected to take part; - to submit a report to the relevant EA State Branch or State Eventing Committee within 7 days of the event; - may not perform any other role at an Official Event.
+- to ensure Events are conducted in accordance with the Rules; - to act as Technical Delegate; - to act in the place of the Ground Jury in the case of a CCN-S where there is no formal Ground Jury. - to provide appropriate help and guidance; - to inspect and approve the cross-country and jumping courses before they are shown to the riders; - to authorise appropriate alterations being made if, in his opinion, these courses are not in all respects within the limits laid down in the Rules or are unsuitable for the classes of horses expected to take part; - to assume the role of Event Safety Officer (ESO) for the competition; - to submit a report to the relevant EA State Branch or State Eventing Committee within 7 days of the event; - may not perform any other role at an Official Event.